How to OCR with Tesseract, OpenCV and Python

 All the fields are structured into an easy to use GUI which allows the user to take advantage of the OCR technology and assist in making it better as they go, without having to type any code or understand how the technology works.

 Just as deep learning has impacted nearly every facet of computer vision, the same is true for character recognition and handwriting recognition.
-Deep learning based models have managed to obtain unprecedented text recognition accuracy, far beyond traditional feature extraction and machine learning approaches.
+Deep learning based models have managed to obtain unprecedented text recognition accuracy, far beyond traditional information extraction and machine learning image processing approaches.

 Tesseract performs well when document images follow the next guidelines: